MX23RW : Tuesday, December 3 13:20:47| >> :600:530038:530038:

 England's Bukayo Saka looks dejected after missing a penalty against Italy in the Euro 2020 final on July 11, 2021© Reuters

-The closest that England have ever come to Euros glory was in 2020 (or rather 2021 as the tournament was delayed due to the coronavirus pandemic) when they progressed all the way to the final at Wembley Stadium.
+England's first-ever appearance in the European Championship final came in 2020 (or rather 2021 as the tournament was delayed due to the coronavirus pandemic) held on home soil at Wembley Stadium.

 Southgate's side topped their group ahead of Croatia, Czech Republic and Scotland before securing a famous 2-0 victory over Germany in the last 16 and a thumping 4-0 win over Ukraine in the quarter-finals.